weyoss/redis-smq/README.md

 ## What's new?

-**2022.06.18**

-:rocket: Release v7 is finally ready!
-The RedisSMQ v7 is a refinement release with many improvements toward making things more simple to use and removing any confusions that can occur while working with the message queue.
+**2022.10.06**

+:rocket: Release v7.1 is out!
+The RedisSMQ v7.1 extends the message queue features by introducing **[Message Exchanges](/docs/message-exchanges.md)**.
+Also, the [Web UI](https://github.com/weyoss/redis-smq-monitor-client) has been reworked for better user experience and to support the new features.
+So feel to play with the new release, if you encounter any issue, or you have a question do not hesitate to open an issue.

 ## Installation